 The Job

-As part of decommissioning an underground oil tank at an institutional facility in Washington, DC, it needed to be filled with excavatable material that was lighter than the roughly 55lb/cuft heating oil it was designed to hold.
+This oil tank abandonment project is located in the nation’s capitol, Washington, DC.
+As part of decommissioning an underground oil tank at Howard University in Washington, DC, it needed to be filled with excavatable material that was lighter than the roughly 55lb/cuft heating oil it was designed to hold.

-The tank is located in a small empty lot, which is slated for redevelopment in approximately three years.
+The tank is under a small empty lot.
+The lot is up for redevelopment in approximately three years.

 The Challenge